 The following week young Stella began the process of understanding what she had no idea she already knew.
 Wizard informed her we're all born with the knowledge within us.
 We just need it to be activated via experience.
 He would tell her that experience is the key to understanding, which she agreed with, thanks to her level of understanding up to that point.
 He told her that we possess the ability to control things on the Earth, seeing that we, like them, are of the Earth.
 This part she found hard to believe until he moved a table and chair using nothing but his mind.
 He told her that if it's of the Earth, it can be manipulated by the Earth.
 The Earth was created to provide us with a means to produce and to be productive, this is its sole purpose.
 What we produce from the Earth is because of the Spirit, logic, and reason.
-We are in control of all we produce, so all we produce is controlled by us and can be controlled by others as well.
-When we're in our right frame of mind, our mind can totally control all things produced of this Earth.
+We are in control of all we produce, so all we produce is controlled by us, and can be controlled by others as well.
+When we're in our right frame of mind, our mind can totally control all things produced on this Earth.
 He told her that mind reading was made possible because of a lack of focus.
 When we lose focus our thinking is no longer safeguarded, at this moment those who are focused can literally see what we're thinking as if they were clearly hearing us saying it.
-This day, Stella was officially obsessed with Wizard.
+On this day, Stella was officially obsessed with Wizard.